 No. The door is made with a special sealing system and it opens inward, meaning water pressure during use strengthens the seal rather than compromising it.

-Is a bath door only for elderly or disabled people?
+Is a bathtub door only for elderly or disabled people?

 Not at all.
 The UDOOR is popular with people recovering from temporary injuries or surgery, families bathing young children, and those wanting an easier way to bathe pets.